PachakamaqFr/patternchart/README.md

 Now we have the training and validation datasets in place, you can start training the AI model.
 For this you just need to run `train-binary.py` and this script will start using the dataset make a AI model out of it.
 When the model training is complete, it will generate a model and weights file under the models directory.

+From your PatternChart project, start a new training with the following project commands :

 ## Sixth Step - Load Models and Predict